 Clayton Hauck Clayton Hauck

-No outlet.
+Hope (on the highway).
 Chicago, Illinois.
-August, 2025. Ā© Clayton Hauck
+October, 2025. Ā© Clayton Hauck

 -Clayton